-If you want more information about health care directives, please contact your health care provider, your attorney, or Minnesota Board on Aging's Senior LinkAgeLine® at 1-800-333-2433 toll free.
+If you want more information about health care directives, please contact your health care provider, your attorney, or Minnesota Board on Aging's Senior LinkAgeLine[®] at 1-800-333-2433 toll free.
 TTY users, please call Minnesota Relay at 711 or 1-800-627-3529 toll free.
-A suggested health care directive form is available on the internet at ucare.org/advanced-directives.
+A suggested health care directive form is available on the internet at lightthelegacy.org/ health-care-directive-downloads/.